jheddings/obsidian-stomp/README.md

 # STOMP - Obsidian Foot Pedal Plugin

 A simple Obsidian plugin that enables hands-free reading using foot pedals.
-STOMP intercepts PageUp and PageDown key events to provide smooth, customizable scrolling through your notes.
+STOMP receives system key events to provide smooth, customizable scrolling through your notes.
 I initially wrote this to integrate with my [Coda STOMP](https://www.codamusictech.com/) (hence the name), but it should work with any pedal.

 ## Purpose